President, People's Republic of China (2003-2013)

 martial law.
 He returned to Beijing in 1992 as the youngest-ever member

 of the Politboro Standing Committee, and was groomed to succeed

 as a weak candidate: a bureaucrat with no military allies.
 By 2005, he

 had confounded the sceptics and consolidated his position; Jiang was

 pushed into full retirement and handed control of the military to Hu.

-political ructions and is likely to hand it over the same way to
+political ructions and will hand it over in the same way to

 Vice-President Xi Jinping in 2012.
 China, despite the global slowdown, remains a rising economic and diplomatic power and a counter to the United States.
 Yet Hu lacks the charisma of his Premier, Wen Jiabao;